zleao/RTTicTacToe/README.md

 ### Backend
 - Try [EventFlow](https://eventflow.readthedocs.io/) for the CQRS/ES handling
 - Use a specialized framework to store the data from EventSourcing, (e.g. [NEventStore](https://github.com/NEventStore/NEventStore))
+- Add logic to revert movementsm using CQRS features
 ### Frontend
 - Add support for UWP
 - Branch with code conversion to C#8 (VS2019 preview)